 Nellie Miller would know.
-The 2017 WPRA Barrel Racing World Champion and mother of two not only competes at the highest level with her horses, she raises them like family.
-One such homebred sibling is "Sister" (Rafter W Minnie Reba, offically), the 2017 AQHA and WPRA Barrel Horse of the Year.
+The 2017 WPRA Barrel Racing World Champion --and mother of two -- not only competes at the sport's highest level with her horses, she raises them like family.
+One such homebred sibling is "Sister" (Rafter W Minnie Reba, officially), the 2017 AQHA and WPRA Barrel Horse of the Year.

 Miller grew up riding amateur and junior championships throughout California with Sister's mom, Reba, and qualified for her first NFR with brother, Blue Duck.
 Miller's father, Sam Williams, started Sister on her path to prominence while Miller took a brief sabbatical from competition to focus on her own growing family.
 Needless to say, Miller and Sister have hit the ground running.

 "My dad always taught me the horse knows more about the rodeo than I do," said Miller.
 "Trust in a horse like that is irreplaceable, and she trusts me to do what's best for her."